Aniket8924/codeforcesQuestions/README.md

-# codeforcesQuestionshello my name is Aniket Kumar
+hello my nmae is Aniket Kumar
 <br>
 what about you ?